 In view of the Working

-Group, certain subsidiary
+Group, no extraordinary

-measures are applicable in
+measures are necessary in

-this aspect, especially in
+this aspect, apart from the

-the form of the already
+already envisaged

-envisaged actions, such as
+subsidiary actions, such as

 more precise job

 descriptions or more

-variable selection
+variable selection methods.

-methods.

 Needless to say that all the proceedings will still be realised entirely in accordance to the Charter and Code (an explicit reference to the C&C in the existing Rules and regulations).